Kryen112/AP_Stick_Ranger/README.md

 -   Generate a yaml or download the one in here
 -   Customize the yaml and put it in the /players folder inside Archipelago
 -   Generate a game
--   Run your local web server (Running "Archipelago Mod.html")
+-   Run your local web server (Running "Archipelago Mod.html") (Need help?
+See [Local Web Server Help](#local-web-server-help))
--   Connect to and play the game (http://127.0.0.1:5500/Archipelago%20Mod/Archipelago%20Mod.html)
+-   Connect to and play the game (http://127.0.0.1:5500/Archipelago%20Mod.html)

 ## AP Integration